Healthy Kids, Healthy Families®

 Healthy Kids, Healthy Families (HKHF) began in 2011 as a three-year initiative designed to improve the health and wellness of at least one million children through community investments.
 We extended the program, making HKHF part of our ongoing commitment to the health and well-being of the children and families across Texas.
 To date, we've helped nearly three million children.

 The Blue Cross and Blue Shield of Texas Healthy Kids, Healthy Families initiative invests and partners with nonprofit organizations that offer sustainable, measurable programs.
 The programs must address health and wellness in the following areas:

 - Supporting safe environments

-In addition to aligning with one or more of our four areas of focus, the following criteria are required for review of all grant proposals:
+In addition to aligning with our Disease Management area, the following criteria are required for review of all grant proposals:

 Learn more on Connect